nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 [ab/c61321] process > sayHello [100%] 1 of 1 ✔
 ```

-Like you did before, find the work directory in the file explorer.
+Like you did before, find the `work` directory in the file explorer.
 Find the `output.txt` output file and click on it to open it and verify that it contains the greeting as expected.

 !!! warning

-    This example is brittle because we hardcoded the output filename in two separate places.
+    This example is brittle because we hardcoded the output filename in two separate places (the script and the output blocks).
 If we change one but not the other, the script will break.

 ### Takeaway